SDCoulter/Amazon_Vine_Analysis/README.md

 ![Unpaid Reviews DataFrame](images/02_unpaid.png)

-With this available data we are able to answer the following questions.
+With this available data we can answer the following questions:

 **How many Vine reviews and non-Vine reviews were there?**